1. WHAT IS RECOGNITION OF PRIOR LEARNING (RPL)?

 RPL is “the comparison of previous learning and experience of a student, howsoever obtained, against the learning outcomes required for a specific qualification and the acceptance of such learning for purposes of qualification of that which meets the requirements” (SAQA Regulation 452, No. 18787, March 1998:5).

 You can apply for RPL if you have developed skills and knowledge through work experience.
 Learning from experience refers to work experience, in-service training, self-study or life experience, such as voluntary or community work.

-RPL is a process to recognise relevant knowledge and skills that can lead to access to a postgraduate programme at the University of Johannesburg (UJ) or to obtain credits based on work experience for a module in a programme offered by UJ.
+RPL is a process to recognise relevant knowledge and skills that can lead to access to an undergraduate or postgraduate programme at the University of Johannesburg (UJ) or to obtain credits based on work experience for a module in a programme offered by UJ.

 When applying for RPL, you have to indicate whether you are applying for (i) access to a programme, (ii) credits obtained through work experience, or (iii) advanced standing.

 Access means that you want to enrol for a postgraduate programme, but you do not meet the minimum requirements.
 As part of your RPL application, you have to prove that you have acquired the required skills and knowledge (i.e. competence) through work experience.

 Credits refer to the formal credit value of a module(s).
 In your RPL request, you have to provide evidence that you have, through work experience, acquired the competence as described in the outcomes of that particular module.
 If your RPL application is successful, the credits may be allocated to you and you do not have to attend lectures or write examinations in this specific module.

 Advanced standing means that you have acquired some of the competences described in the outcomes of the programme for which you want to enrol.
 If your RPL application is successful, you do not have to repeat the particular section of the programme (i.e. attend lectures, write examinations or any other form of assessment).